In the last contribution, I showed the relationship as between the extended Euler Identity and the Type 2 Number System.

 And this is the central truth embodied in the Riemann Hypothesis!

 There are other interesting issues worthy of investigation e.g. as to why a Type 1 approach in the context of the Riemann Zeta Function can generate results that are applicable to Type 2!
-So I will return to this in a future contriubution.
+So I will return to this in a future contribution.

 This reveals an even deeper truth regarding the nature of Mathematics in that it essentially entails a dynamic living interactive process (pertaining to both the physical and psychological realms).